 At one time it was impossible for people to assume that there was a world beyond what they knew.
-But for more than a century now, the world has become a global village.
+But for more than a century now, the world is a global village.

-But even then, a lot of Christians have the Us vs. Them mentality when it comes to dealing with non-believers (though we are not the only ones who have this problem).
+Even then, many Christians have the Us vs. Them mentality when it comes to dealing with non-believers (though we are not the only ones who have this problem).
 There are certain areas in Pakistan where virtually all Christians in the city live in close proximity to each other, and this reinforces this mentality.

 What should be our relation to people outside the Church, and even with those Christians who belong to different denominations?